antoniorodr/memo/README.md

   -fl, --flist       List all the folders and subfolders.
   -s, --search       Fuzzy search your notes.
   -r, --remove       Remove the folder you specified.
+  -ex, --export      Export your notes to the Desktop.
   --help             Show this message and exit.
 ```